You want FIVE boxes.

 - Garfield has a couple of strips where Girl Scouts resort to karate kicks and other physical attacks to keep Garfield from stealing their cookies.
 In one strip, after he gets beaten up by one, he says, "I'd turn her in, but who'd ever admit to getting mugged by a Girl Scout?"

-- A Running Gag in the Australian comedy Verve by Mark Lucas is a Brownie who keeps stealing money when told to get the money from someone's wallet ("I can trust you, because you're a Brownie") and failing to leave any cookies.
+- A Running Gag in the Australian comedy Verve by Mark Lucas is a Brownie who keeps stealing money when told to get the money from someone's wallet ("I can trust you, because you're a Brownie").
+She doesn't even leave any cookies.

 - Also appeared - in a way - in Psychonauts, during the "Milkman" mindscape, where the Girl Scouts, called "Rainbow Squirts", basically turn out to be the Ancient Conspiracy, and the final boss of the level is The Denmother.